AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   - Trimmed paired reads: `*_r1.fastq.gz`, `*_r2.fastq.gz`
   - Bowtie2 index files with the suffix `.bt2`
 - **Outputs:**
-  - Reference-aligned `BAM` file
+  - None.
+The reference-aligned `BAM` file is marked as temporary and automatically cleaned up once no longer needed by the pipeline.

 - **Notes:**
   - Uses **default parameters** from `Bowtie2`.
-  - Outputs are marked as **temporary** and automatically cleaned up once no longer needed.
+  - This file is marked as temporary in the rule: `sample.bam`.
+If it is required the temporary() flag on the output file in the rule can be removed.
 - **Performance Notes:**
   > **Wall time:**
   > - 60 cores (bowtie2: 44, SAMtools view: 4, SAMtools sort: 12): 12m 18s